psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 The tide rose again, and the Piper stepped on shore, but never a rat followed.
 You may fancy the townfolk had been throwing up their caps and hurrahing and stopping up rat-holes and setting the church bells a-ringing.
 But when the Piper stepped ashore and not so much as a single squeak was to be heard, the Mayor and the Council, and the town-folk generally, began to hum and to ha and to shake their heads.

-For the town money chest had been sadly emptied of late, and where was the fifty pounds to come from ?
+For the town money chest had been sadly emptied of late, and where was the fifty pounds to come from?
 Such an easy job, too !
 Just getting into a boat and playing a pipe !
 Why the Mayor himself could have done that if only he had thought of it.

-So he hummed and ha'ad and at last, " Come, my good man," said he, "you see what poor folk we are; how can we manage to pay you fifty pounds ?
-Will you not take twenty ?
+So he hummed and ha'ad and at last, "Come, my good man," said he, "you see what poor folk we are; how can we manage to pay you fifty pounds?
+Will you not take twenty?
 When all is said and done 'twill be good pay for the trouble you've taken."

-" Fifty pounds was what I bargained for," said the Piper shortly ; " and if I were you I'd pay it quickly.
+"Fifty pounds was what I bargained for," said the Piper shortly; "and if I were you I'd pay it quickly.
 For I can pipe many kinds of tunes, as folk sometimes find to their cost."

-" Would you threaten us, you strolling vagabond ? " shrieked the Mayor, and at the same time he winked to the Council ; " the rats are all dead and drowned," muttered he ; and so " You may do your worst, my good man," and with that he turned short upon his heel.
+"Would you threaten us, you strolling vagabond?" shrieked the Mayor, and at the same time he winked to the Council; " the rats are all dead and drowned," muttered he; and so " You may do your worst, my good man," and with that he turned short upon his heel.

-" Very well," said the Piper, and he smiled a quiet smile.
+"Very well," said the Piper, and he smiled a quiet smile.
 With that he laid his pipe to his lips afresh, but now there came forth no shrill notes, as it were, of scraping and gnawing, and squeaking and scurrying, but the tune was joyous and resonant, full of happy laughter and merry play.
 And as he paced down the streets the elders mocked, but from school-room and play- room, from nursery and workshop, not a child but ran out with eager glee and shout following gaily at the Piper's call.
 Dancing, laughing, joining hands and tripping feet, the bright throng moved along up Gold Street and down Silver Street, and beyond Silver Street lay the cool green forest full of old oaks and wide-spreading beeches.
 In and out among the oak-trees you might catch glimpses of the Piper's many-coloured coat.
 You might hear the laughter of the children break and fade and die away as deeper and deeper into the lone green wood the stranger went and the children followed.

 All the while, the elders watched and waited.
 They mocked no longer now.
 And watch and wait as they might, never did they set their eyes again upon the Piper in his parti-coloured coat.
 Never were their hearts gladdened by the song and dance of the children issuing forth from amongst the ancient oaks of the forest.